August 2, 2013

-H.R.
-1518 would end the failed system of industry self-policing, ban the use of certain devices associated with soring, strengthen penalties, and hold accountable all those involved in this cruel practice.
+The Prevent All Soring Tactics (PAST) Act of 2013, H.R.
+1518/S. 1406, would end the failed system of industry self-policing, ban the use of certain devices associated with soring, strengthen penalties, and hold accountable all those involved in this cruel practice.
 Most significantly, the bill aims to abolish the corrupt self-policing practices currently allowed.
 The USDA would be responsible for developing a list of licensed inspectors, training them, assigning them to shows and overseeing enforcement, instead of having Horse Industry Organizations (HIOs) license and choose who conducts inspections at horse shows.
 This reform should yield improved consistency and rigor in the inspections and penalties.
 For example, while the industry claims a 98 percent compliance rate at the 2011 Tennessee Walking Horse National Celebration, the USDA’s own inspectors found that 100 percent of horses randomly chosen at that show tested positive for prohibited foreign substances applied to their pasterns.

 The bill adds a prohibition on “action devices,” typically metal chains that are strapped to the lower portion of the horse's front legs.
 The chains rub against and strike the tissue that has been sensitized by caustic chemicals, so the horse lifts his front legs high off the ground in reaction to the pain.